Grant SYSDBA privileges to a database administrator.

 The SYSOPER privilege allows a user to perform the following, routine functions: 1) Startup the database, 2) Shutdown the database, 3)Open and close the database, 4) Recover the database (not time-based), 5) Connect when the database is in restricted session mode, 6) Stop and start archive logging, 7) Manually archive a log file, 8) View the current archive log status

 The SYSDBA privilege allows a user to do anything, including the following:

 1. Anything that SYSOPER can do, 2. time based recovery, 3. create a new database (SYSDBA also covers all system privileges on the user.)

-SVRMGR> connect internal/herman
+SQL> connect internal/herman

 SQL> grant sysdba to system;